StephDrake/TreeLSTM-Sentiment-Analysis/README.md

 # Roots of Sentiment: Tree-LSTMs vs Traditional Models in Semantic Representation

-This repository contains the code and experiments for **"Roots of Sentiment: Tree-LSTMs vs Traditional Models in Semantic Representation"** by Stephanie Drake.
+This repository contains the code and experiments for **"Roots of Sentiment: Tree-LSTMs vs Traditional Models in Semantic Representation"**.
 The project investigates how hierarchical models like Tree-LSTMs compare to traditional sequential models in sentiment classification tasks.

 ## Overview